-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 1. BACKGROUND

 (a) Organization and operations

 "Expressbank" Open Joint Stock Company (the Bank) was formed on June 21, 1992 as "Azernagliyyatbank" Commercial Bank operating under the laws of the Republic of Azerbaijan.
 On March 11, 2005 the legal structure of the Bank was changed to Open Joint Stock Company.
 The Bank changed its name from Open Joint Stock Commercial Bank "Azernagliyyatbank" to "Expressbank" Open Joint Stock Company on March 5, 2010.
 The Bank operates under banking license number 119 issued by the Central Bank of the Republic of Azerbaijan (the CBAR) on December 30, 1992.